OUPL/MWU/examples/classifier/README.md

-# MWU/runtime
+# MWU/examples/classifier

-This is directory to which OCaml files are extracted from `MWU/oracleExtract.v`.
+This is a directory to which OCaml files are extracted from `MWU/oracleExtract.v`.
-It also contains code for connecting the extracted program to a larger system that employs the verified MWU to to solve a randomly generated linear classification problem.
+It also contains code for that connects the extracted program to a larger system that employs the verified MWU to to solve a randomly generated linear classification problem.

-# Detailed Description
+## Detailed Description

 The Python program in envProc.py randomly generates a hyperplane of given dimension as well as a set of examples classifiable by the random hyperplane.